platformio/platformio-docs/plus/debug-tools/atmel-ice.rst

 :Windows:
   When installing the Atmel-ICE on a computer running Microsoft Windows, the USB driver is loaded when the Atmel-ICE is first plugged in.
+  WARNING: In case you have/had Atmel Studio or Microchip Studio installed, you first have to install libusb drivers before you are able to use Atme-ICE.
+  See here for a how-to: https://cyansensors.wordpress.com/portfolio/setting-up-atmel-ice-with-platformio-using-atmega328p/

 :Mac:
   Not required.